 Lab-aids - Upper Elem, Mid - Earth and You - videos and downloadable booklet for geoscience

 Masters In Data Science High - Blog: Resources to Teach and Learn Data Science in High School - Scroll down page for 31 lesson plans and activities.

 Mystery Science - Elem - Free membership, readings and activities for grades K-5

 National Geographic Education - All levels - free resources with National Geographic's high quality.
-National Geographic Explorer Classroom is offering live video events every weekday at 2 pm EST to connect students with National Geographic Explorers across all seven continents.
-The schedule is updated daily.
+National Geographic Explorer Classroom Connect students with National Geographic Explorers across all seven continents.

 NASA at Home - All levels - Videos, ebooks, interviews and family activities